idrinth-thalui/core/dialogue/creatures/IdrinthFollowerDialogueFlameAtronachAttack.md

 - You dare throwing fireballs at me, daedric scum?
 - Your fire won't stop me from sending you back to Oblivion!
-- Trinimac, lend me your strengh!
+- Trinimac, lend me your strenght!
 - Burn in Oblivion!
 - By the Paragon, begone you walking campfire!
 - Just looking like a female won't stop me killing you!